TIBHannover/terminology-metadata/MetadataGuide.md

 * `sh:nodeKind sh:IRI`

-### 5.15 Related identifiers
+### 5.15 Alternative identifiers of the ontology

 If your ontology has been published at an archive, you may want to declare these related identifiers in the ontology metadata.
+You should list here alternative URIs that may be used to identify your ontology.
+The identifier used as the base URI of the ontology should be provided with <http://purl.org/vocab/vann/preferredNamespaceUri> instead (cf. [5.20 Preferred ontology namespace](#520-preferred-ontology-namespace)).

 Recommended property: <http://purl.org/dc/terms/identifier>